04

 Harleston Village

-Obviously, we can’t miss including Charleston’s gorgeous plantations and gardens as one of the most sought after options for an engagement session.
+When it comes to finding engagement photo locations in Charleston, gardens and plantations offer a picturesque and romantic backdrop.
 Did you know that there were more than 300 of these plantations in Charleston County?
 Many of them were built along the banks of the Ashley River.
 Today quite a few are open to the public.
 Either you’ve been in Charleston before and visited the plantations, or saw them in pictures or movies like “The Notebook”.
 You might already be familiar with one of the plantations.

 Perfect for an elegant vibe in your photographs